alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/index.md

   - `paymasterAndData: ClientMiddlewareFn` -- this middleware function calculates the paymaster and data fields of your User Operation after estimating gas and fees
   - `dummyPaymasterAndData: () => Hex` -- this just returns a Hex string to be used during gas and fee estimation.
 This will depend on your paymaster provider and must be a value that accurately resembles the gas cost of using your paymaster and does not revert during validation.

-- `opts: SmartAccountClientOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.
+- `opts: SmartAccountClientOpts | undefined` -- [optional] overrides on client config variables having to do with fetching transaction receipts and fee computation.

   - `txMaxRetries: string | undefined` -- [optional] the maximum number of times to try fetching a transaction receipt before giving up (default: 5).